When you purchase a CSA share you are, in essence, becoming a stakeholder in our farm.

 CSA Membership Types

-We offer several type of CSA shares.
+We offer several types of CSA shares.
 A General Vegetable Share is $750 for the season and includes what has been described above.
 General Vegetable Shares are collected at Cropsey Community Farm on either Tuesdays or Saturdays.
 (You'll choose a pick-up day at registration.)
 We also offer pick-up at the Nyack Farmers' Market, on Thursdays.
-Cut-Your-Own Flower Shares are available on their own for $100 for the season or as an add-on to your CSA membership.
-This membership allows members to harvest their own bouquets of seasonal flowers each week of the season.
+Cut-Your-Own Flower Shares are available on their own for $150 for the season or as an add-on ($100) to your CSA membership.
+This membership allows members to harvest their own bouquets of seasonal flowers at the farm each week of the season.

 Subsidized CSA Shares